Below you will find a growing collection of dietary research on type 2 diabetes treatment.

 Over the years we've all been led to believe that eating fat is bad, so we've been pushed toward eating low fat diets.
 But unfortunately, low fat diets are higher in carbs and sugar, which is not ideal for people with type 2 diabetes/prediabetes.

 According to the ADA, “Data on the ideal total dietary fat content for people with diabetes are inconclusive.
+The type of fats consumed is more important than total amount of fat when looking at metabolic goals and CVD risk.
 An eating plan emphasizing elements of a Mediterranean-style diet rich in monounsaturated fats may improve glucose metabolism and lower CVD risk and can be an effective alternative to a diet low in total fat but relatively high in carbohydrates.”

-As emerging evidence continues to appear, we are learning more about the important role of fat and cholesterol, along with the need to change our perspectives on their intake.
+While it is agreed that monounsaturated fats provide cardiovascular benefits.
+As emerging evidence continues to appear, we are learning more about the important role of fat and cholesterol, along with the need to change our perspectives on their intake, including saturated fat intake.

 Fat